Table of Content

 Key Components of Kubeflow

 Kubeflow comprises several primary tools and components that enhance its functionality.
-Key components in addition to the model registry, include:
+Key components, in addition to the model registry, include:

 Overview of Kubeflow’s Architecture

-In general, Kubeflow has a modular architecture that leverages the Kubernetes control plane to coordinate between components outlined above.
+In general, Kubeflow has a modular architecture that leverages the Kubernetes control plane to coordinate between the components outlined above.
 Each component runs as a containerized service, ensuring robustness, scalability, and fault isolation.
 This modularity allows organizations to extend functionality based on their needs—whether replacing the default model serving solution or adding custom monitoring tools—while maintaining system stability.

 Integrating with Popular ML Tools and Frameworks